Doraemon: Nobita's Little Star Wars 2021: Development

 Kazuaki Imai, who directed the previous Doraemon feature film Nobita's New Dinosaur, was replaced by Susumu Yamaguchi.
-Yamaguchi stated, 'I used to participate only in drawing, but it was over.
+Yamaguchi stated, "I used to participate only in drawing, but it was over.
 However, I thought, I want to make a Doraemon film before I die.
-So I took the initiative and acted under the name of the 'five-year plan.'"
+So I took the initiative and acted under the name of the 'five-year plan.
 He had previously worked on the production of TV specials and movies and appealed to the production team to direct this film.
 As a result, he was eventually chosen.
 However, because the production of an original film was difficult due to the schedules, Yamaguchi decided to remake Nobita's Little Star Wars.
-According to Yamaguchi, Nobita and the Castle of the Undersea Devil was also recommended, was not finalized because of the difficulty to animate scenes in underwater.
+According to Yamaguchi, Nobita and the Castle of the Undersea Devil was also recommended, but was not finalized because of the difficulty to animate underwater scenes.

-Dai Satō wrote the screenplay of the film, who has worked on many works including the Science fiction anime series Cowboy Bebop.
-Yamaguchi said that he was glad with his screenplay.
+Dai Satō wrote the screenplay of the film, who has worked on many works including the science fiction anime series Cowboy Bebop.
+Yamaguchi said that he was glad with the screenplay.

 Koichi Maruyama was selected from the TV series for character design, and Junya Ishigaki was in charge of mechanical design.